shapedthought/vcli/README.md

 <b>Please also check the checksum of the downloaded file before running.</b>

-Veeamcli runs in place without needing to be installed on a computer.
+vcli runs in place without needing to be installed on a computer.

 It can be added to your system's path to allow system wide access.